 Living with Wildlife and Preventing Wildlife Conflicts

 Remember that removing one animal may serve to open up territory for others to move in.
-Consider making simple accommodations to avoid wildlife conflicts so you can relax and enjoy the wildlife in your backyard.
+Consider making simple accommodations to avoid wildlife conflicts so you can enjoy the wildlife in your backyard.

 FWC Wildlife Assistance Biologists are available to assist you with alternative, non-lethal solutions to resolving human-wildlife conflicts, and can be reached at your local FWC Regional Office.

 Trapping and relocating wildlife should be a last resort and only when all other measures have failed and an animal meets the nuisance criteria.
 Removing or killing wildlife to resolve conflict should be carefully considered, with care taken to target the individual causing damage.
 Complete eradication of a native species from a property is not recommended and is generally an ineffective method to address conflict.